 Ensure your record is up to date.
 We recommend reviewing your record annually and six months before a board.
 Identify anything that is missing or should be noted in a Letter to the Board (LTB).
+Ensure AQDs and qualifications are entered in your record well in advance of the board.
+Milestone and leadership tour AQDs are added by your Detailers upon receipt of detach FITREP from the tour, emailed by you to your Detailer.
+Own the completeness of your record.

+Ensure you send a LTB when needed.
 A recent gap in FITREPS or missing your latest FITREP is viewed negatively by Board Members.
-A LTB if free (!), the first item in your record briefed by a Member, and most effective when clarifying information or adding missing data.
-Generally you will want to be as objective and concise as possible and avoid "explaining" or evaluating your performance.
+Including a RSCA letter from your reporting senior is not required, but will add context to your FITREP submitted as a LTB.
+Additionally, a LTB should be submitted if your FITREP is not yet available.
+A LTB is free, the first item in your record briefed by a Member, and most effective when clarifying information or adding missing data.
+Be as objective and concise as possible and avoid explaining or evaluating your performance.
 In some cases, you may also have a letter from a previous Reporting Senior who is clarifying marks on a FITREP or what they intended to convey.
 This is often the exception rather than the rule, but is allowed and would be submitted via a LTB.
-Strongly recommend a mentor review the LTB before you hit send to make sure the tone is right.
+Have a mentor review your LTB to make sure the tone is right.
 When in doubt, send to the Detailer for their review.

 Statutory and Administrative Board Convening Orders are available online and a wealth of information on what the Navy, IWC, and your specific community are looking for as they select the Best and Fully Qualified.
-Even understanding what is fully qualified (e.g., criteria for consideration) is important and differs between statutory and administrative boards.
+Understand the difference between Fully and Best of Fully Qualified: Fully gets you in the room, Best differentiates you in the crunch, and ultimately gets you selected.
+Understand that fully qualified (e.g. criteria for consideration) is important and differs between statutory and administrative boards.
 You will do a better job writing your FITREPs if you understand the language in Convening Orders.
 Take the time to read them and discuss with your mentor.